bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 ### Optimizer

-Configuration related to the Solidity optimizer.
+Configuration related to the Ylem optimizer.

 ##### `optimizer`